pretzelhammer/rust-blog/posts/chat-server.md

     // ...
     if user_msg.starts_with("/join") {
         // ...
+        // now correctly deletes the room
-        room_tx = rooms.change(&room_name, &new_room);
+        // we're leaving if it becomes empty room_tx = rooms.change(&room_name, &new_room);
         // ...
     }
     // ...
+    // when we disconnect we also
+    // need to leave and delete the
+    // room if it's empty
     rooms.leave(&room_name);
     // ...
 }